yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

     Test Set Accuracy = 0.932

-### Discussion

-Describes the approach to finding a solution.
+#### 4. Describes the approach to finding a solution.
 Accuracy on the validation set is 0.93 or greater.

-### Answer

 The test accuray is 93.2% for the trained model.
 In order to find the solution, I have done a lot of work to adjust the hyper parameters in order to find a good performance for the trained model, for example, the learning rate and batch size, etc. Of course, I also searched on the internet and read the literature to find the potential options from the existing work, which has reduced a lot of my time to do the trial and error processes.

 ---

-## Step 3: Test a Model on New Images
+### Test a Model on New Images

-To give yourself more insight into how your model is working, download at least five pictures of German traffic signs from the web and use your model to predict the traffic sign type.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.

-You may find `signnames.csv` useful as it contains mappings from the class id (integer) to the actual sign name.

-### Load and Output the Images
+The images used for testing are obtained from https://routetogermany.com/drivingingermany/road-signs.
+These traffic signs are not different from photos which are taken from real world scenarios.
+There are no background information in these images.
+In this case, it should be easier for classification.
+However, our model is trained based on the real world images with other background information and the traffic signs in training set are not filled into entire image.
+There are difference in the testing images and training images.

+Some images in our testing images may be difficult to be classified, for example, the "'new-found-traffic-signs/1.png'", although it is a speed limit sign, it has a characters "zone" in this image, this is different from most of the samples in our training data set.

 ```python
 ### Load the images and plot them here.